hienng/Heapsort/README.md

 This is a Lecture on Heapsort made for the Proseminar Fachdidaktik Informatik at University of Tuebingen.
-It consists of Lecture Notes, Code example written C++ and a Questionnaire.
+It consists of Lecture Notes, Code examples written in Java and a Questionnaire.